hadron-project/hadron/README.md

 The cluster master is responsible for the placement of stream replicas and nominating which nodes will replicate which streams.
 The algorith which will be used for making this decsion will quite likely just be based on the message count of the streams.
 Streams with larger numbers of messages will be spread out evenly as a simple heuristic for placement.

-Read only servers will replicate all data of all streams, but typically replication confirmation from these nodes will not be required during write operations.
+Read-only servers will replicate all data of all streams, but typically replication confirmation from these nodes will not be required during write operations.

 #### stream sharding
 For now, configurable stream replicas seems to be sufficient.
 Let's stay tentative on this and see what sort of usecases emerge.
+The primary value add of something like this would be the ability to increase write throughput.
+Perhaps using something like CRDTs we would be able to consistently merge the stream shards at a particular time offset.
+More exploration is needed at this point.

 ### discovery
 Discovery is what allows members to automatically join a cluster by way of network communication.
 This is often referred to as, cluster formation, peer discovery, auto clustering.
 A Railgun cluster can be configured to check credentials of peers during cluster formation.